 Sutter Medical Center, Sacramento

-Paul Mc Namee is a candidate for Board Certification with the Association of Professional Chaplains.
+Rev. Paul Mc Namee is a Board Certified chaplain through the Association of Professional Chaplains.
 He is a Roman Catholic priest having been ordained in Ireland in 1985.
-He graduated with a Bachelor of Arts degree from the National University of Ireland, Maynooth, County Kildare and graduated with a Bachelors Degree in Divinity from St Patrick’s Pontifical College, Maynooth.
+He graduated with Bachelor degrees from the National University of Ireland, Maynooth, County Kildare and from St Patrick’s Pontifical College, Maynooth.
 He ministered in various parishes throughout his home Diocese of Kildare and Leighlin.
 In 2005, he graduated from St Patrick’s Pontifical College with a Masters Degree in Theology.
 Paul completed a residency year in Clinical Pastoral Education at UCSF Medical Center in 2010 after which he was employed at UCSF as an Emergency Department Chaplain.
-He moved to Sacramento in 2012 to take up his present position as a Chaplain at Sutter General Hospital.
-At SGH he has responsibility for ICU and Palliative Care patients, as well as meeting the Sacramental needs of Catholic patients at both SMH and SGH.
+He moved to Sacramento in 2012 to take up his present position as a Chaplain at SMCS.
+As a member of the Palliative Care team, he provides spiritual care to adult palliative care patients, as well as meeting the Sacramental needs of Catholic patients throughout the hospital.